nasa/fprime/docs/UsersGuide/dev/baremetal-multicore.md

 ## Multi-Core and Multi-Device Systems

 We have yet to see any issues running F´ on multi-core systems.
 Some users have been successful in scheduling high-priority components to designated cores.
-In general, these systems behave just fine. **Note:** some portions of F´ use `U32` types so synchronize between threads.
+In general, these systems behave just fine. **Note:** Some portions of F´ use `U32` types so synchronize between threads.
 In many systems this is a safe atomic operation, however; this is not guaranteed in all systems.
 A project should use care to ensure that its system will behave as expected.
 These usages are under review and will be corrected over time.